bslockhart/Class-Activity-02-Attributes/README.md

 ![Webpage titled "Student Bio" features "Your Name" heading, a spot for an image and bio, and a "Contact Info" section.](./assets/images/image-2.png)

 ## 💡 Hints
-Why is it important to give each global attribute a unique name?
+* Why is it important to give each global attribute a unique name?
+- The global attributes can be used with all elements, although it may not have any effect on some elements. represent new in HTML5.
+It is used to generate keyboard shortcuts for the current element.
+It is used to provide the class name for the current element.

 ## 🏆 Bonus
 If you have completed this activity, work through the following challenge with your partner to further your knowledge: